vmcilwain/myrails/README.md

 `user at your own risk!` I am not held responsible for using this gem.
 If you are not usre it will work for you, install it on a vagrant vm and give it a try there.
 You can use even use the Vagrantfile that is in this repo to take care of configuring a useable vm.

-This gem is not compatible with ruby 2.3 (yet).

 ## Notes

 Use 1.1.1 if you are primarily developing in rails 3 & 4